-TRADES MATH INDUSTRIAL MAINTENANCE...provides the learner with the necessary skills to use scientific calculators for the application of pre-algebra, algebra, geometry, and trigonometry.
-The course is designed for individualized student needs and can be taken in one-credit increments.
-Please refer to the class listing for specific one-credit class offerings.
+TRADES MATH INDUSTRIAL MAINTENANCE 1...provides the learner with the necessary skills to use scientific calculators for the application of pre-algebra, algebra, geometry, and trigonometry.
+The course is self-paced, open entry/exit, and designed for individualized student needs.